 As I ride the ferry to Martha’s Vineyard, I watch the island form from a matte purple haze.
 Underneath this atmosphere, an overcoat of silvery water constantly shifts and trembles.
 Their gestures are cobwebbed like the scales of a fish, or impressed fingerprints, or the hay meadows of Nancy’s land.
 Watching the wave’s intricate movement, I think of how many routines contribute to a life as a whole.
 I think of how many days Nancy spent with her hens, singing to them, scooping her mighty hands into barrels of southern corn, giving them the comfort she so longingly desired herself.

 My forthcoming biography of Nancy Luce, titled Poor Little Hearts, uncovers the life and writings of Martha’s Vineyard’s chicken lady.
 Despite her local legend, her image today is misrepresented, and a remarkable narrative of determination and faith has been buried in the 125 years since her death.
 My creative nonfiction book is based on site specific and archival research to show how a lonely, ailing woman became a recognized celebrity of her time.
 Her story was reprinted in newspapers across the country, thousands of tourists visited her, and a group of donors from across the world helped Nancy build one of the most unique avian structures inside her home.

-Nancy Luce lived in West Tisbury, then known as New Town, from 1814-1890.
+Nancy Luce lived in West Tisbury, then known as the village of New Town, from 1814-1890.
 At age 26, she became seriously ill, turned away from society, and remained house-ridden for the rest of her life.
 Although frail and destitute, she looked past the criticisms of her aberrant lifestyle and instead wrote compassionately about her pet chickens.
 Nancy’s most famous poem, “Poor Little Hearts,” was written after the deaths of her favorite hens, Ada Queetie and Beauty Linna.
 She remained unmarried, self-reliant, and inventive, as she self-published her poetry and sold her booklets and photographs to tourists.